microsoft/msphpsql/Linux-mac-install.md

 ## Installing the drivers on macOS Mojave, Catalina and Big Sur

-If you do not already have it, install brew as follows:
+If you do not already have it, install Homebrew as follows:
 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

+> [!NOTE]
+> If using Apple M1 ARM64 hardware, please install Homebrew and PHP directly without using the emulator Rosetta 2.

 > [!NOTE]
 > To install PHP 7.4 or 7.3, replace php@8.0 with php@7.4 or php@7.3 respectively in the following commands.